aws/aws-cdk/packages/@aws-cdk/aws-scheduler-targets-alpha/README.md

 The `service` must be in lowercase and the `action` must be in camelCase.

-By default, IAM policies for the Scheduler are extracted from the API call.
+By default, an IAM policy for the Scheduler is extracted from the API call.

-You can also provide custom IAM policy statements to the Scheduler.
+You can provide additional IAM policy statements to the Scheduler when other permissions are required for the action.

-This is useful when you want to control the permissions of the Scheduler.

 ```ts
 new Schedule(this, 'Schedule', {